 The Company has filed with the Commission a Registration Statement on Form S-3 ("Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), with respect to the Notes being offered by this Prospectus and the Common Stock which is being offered by a separate prospectus.
 This Prospectus does not contain all the information set forth on the Registration Statement and the exhibits thereto.
 For further information with respect to the Company and the Notes being offered hereby, reference is made to the Registration Statement and the exhibits thereto.
-Statements contained in this Prospectus concerning the provisions of documents filed with the Registration Statement as exhibits are necessarily summaries of such documents, and each such statement is qualified in its entirety by reference to the copy of the applicable document filed with the Commission.
+Statements contained in this Prospectus concerning the provisions of documents filed with the Registration Statement is qualified in its entirety by reference to the copy of the applicable document filed with the Commission.
 All of these documents may be inspected without charge at the offices of the Commission, the addresses of which are set forth above, and copies may be obtained therefrom at prescribed rates.